PlanterApp/planter_blog/content/posts/spice-up-your-salad/index.md

 ![Chard leaves on a white background](chard.jpg)

 Chard and beets are related plants that have very similar greens.
-Chard is often grown for full-sized leaves, while beets are often grown for their sugary roots- but they can both be seeded densely and grown for their greens.
+Chard is often grown for full-sized leaves, while beets are often grown for their sugary roots- but they can both be seeded densely and grown for salad greens.
 Like beet roots, beet greens (they can often be purple-red in color) have an ‘earthy’ undertone to their flavor that may not appeal to everyone.
 Chard has a more neutral spinach-like flavor and the colorful stems and bright-green leaves are visually striking.
 Both can add a nice depth of flavor and pop of color to a salad mix.

 ### Endive/escarole